Incoming SAAC President

 C-USA Coach of the Year 2013, 2014, 2015

-In her five seasons as the head coach of Rice Women's Tennis, Elizabeth Schmidt has firmly established the Owl's program on the national scene and the two-time C-USA Coach of the Year now looks to lead them into an exciting new chapter in program history with the opening of the George R. Brown Tennis Center, which will open its doors during the 2014 season.
+In her six seasons as the head coach of Rice Women's Tennis, Elizabeth Schmidt has firmly established the Owl's program on the national scene and the two-time C-USA Coach of the Year now looks to lead them into an exciting new chapter in program history with the opening of the George R. Brown Tennis Center in the Fall of 2014.